HewlettPackard/criu-pmem/README.md

 ####  Another implemenation

-This is another implementation of criu-pmem using Non-Volatile-Memory Library (nvml).
+This is another implementation of CRIU-PMEM using Non-Volatile-Memory Library (nvml).
 It's in branch 'libpmem'.
 Here are the steps to build and test this version.

 Download and install nvml (follow the instrutions at https://github.com/pmem/nvml/tree/master